 When bone broth is cooked for an extended period of time, the collagen breaks down into gelatin.
 However, if it is cooked for too long or at too high of a temperature, the collagen can degrade further, resulting in a decrease in collagen content.
 This can lead to a thinner and less gelatinous broth.

-See also How to cook elk chops
+See also How to cook meatballs in the oven with sauce

 It is important to note that collagen degradation can occur regardless of the cooking method used, but it may be more pronounced in a pressure cooker due to the higher temperatures and shorter cooking times.
 Overcooking bone broth in a pressure cooker for an excessively long duration can also result in a bitter taste and a loss of other nutrients.